valdergallo/pyconst/README.md

 Everbody in Python need create a little constants in your project.
 I had been working with Django Project and is a good pratices create constants for `permission` or any others values that could be `global` in your project.
-And could be good for `translation`, your IDE can help you ... and other things
+And could be good for `translation`, your IDE can help you with `autocomplete` and other things

 Ok, everybody that use `constants` in your project is a good pratices :D